Research Artist Offers to

 * Unexpected or surprise fees always raise questions that need to be answered.
 The main question is why were these fees not stated up front in the first email or message or correspondence you received?
 And of course, this raises the issue of whether other information is not being stated up front as well.

 * Is the offer or invitation addressed to you by name?
 If it's not, this could be a cause for concern.
-How serious can they be if the sender doesn't even acknowledge who you are?
+How serious can they be if the sender or messager doesn't directly refer to your art or even acknowledge who you are?

 * If an email or communication is addressed to you, do they ask for any contact information including your email, phone number, social media pages, website, or any other personal information?
-If they already have your email address and are offering some form of exposure for your art in exchange for a fee, you would think they already know where to see your art and what it looks like.
-But if they're contacting you from email lists that thay have paid for or otherwise acquired, they may have no idea who they're even sending to.
+If they already have your email address and are offering some form of service or exposure for your art in exchange for a fee, you would think they already know where to see your art and what it looks like.
+But if they're contacting you from email lists that thay have paid for or otherwise acquired, they may have no idea who they're even sending to or how to find out anything about them.
 So they want your money, but don't even know who you are?
 Unfortunately this is sometimes the case.

 * Is the content of the offer or invitation personal?
 In other words, is it from a specific individual who is specifically contacting you about specific works or information about your art?
 If not, the email could simply be spam from a mailing list.

 * Does the offer or invitation give specific reasons why you are being contacted?
-Reasons may include citing examples of your art, your exhibition history, or awards, coverage, or other distinctions you may have received in your career.
-Vague or general reasons are not adequate.
-Look for reasons that have to do with your career history and accomplishments as an artist, not simply someone saying they like your art.
-You want the sender to be familiar with your work and most importantly, to care about you as an artist.
+Reasons may include citing examples of your art, your exhibition history, awards, coverage, or other distinctions you may have received in your career.
+Vague or general reasons or the mere recognition that you are an artist are not adequate.
+You want to see that the sender or messager is aware of your career history and accomplishments as an artist, not simply saying they like your art, have seen your art, etc. You want the sender to be familiar with what your art looks like, who you are, and most importantly, give some indication that they care about you as an artist.

 * Regardless of how great an email, DM, or other form of contact sounds, find out why they want to establish a relationship.
 What kinds of good things do they have to say about your art?
 How and why were you chosen to participate?
 Get specifics.
 Get names of those who selected you and why.
 You want facts, not vagueries.

-* If the sender states that a jury or selection committee is involved in accepting you, find out who is on it.
+* If the sender or messager states that a jury or selection committee is involved in accepting you, find out who is on it.
 If the names are not in the email or on the website, ask to have them emailed to you.
-When you get names, visit their websites or social media pages and see whether they whatever you are being asked to participate is listed in their resumes.
-You might even contact them directly to make sure they are jurying you are being asked to apply for.
+When you get names, verify who they are and that they are actually part of the selection process.
+Visit their websites or social media pages and see whether they whatever you are being asked to participate in is listed in their resumes.
+You might even contact them directly to make sure they are jurying whatever you are being asked to apply for.

 * Find out what percentage of people who apply are actually accepted.
 What's the selection or review process like?
 What are their criteria for acceptance?
 Do they accept most applicants, a small percentage, what?
 And you want the answer in writing.

-* If you get repeated announcements from the same sender, are they more about asking you to pay for various opportunities or about promoting the work of artists who've already paid?
-Way more "invitations" to pay them for services rather than promotional notices about the art or artists who have already paid may be an indication of what their priorities are.
+* If you get repeated announcements from the same sender or messager, are they more about asking you to pay for various opportunities or about promoting the work of artists who've already paid?
+Way more "invitations" to pay them for services rather than promotional announcements about the art or artists who have already paid may be an indication of what their priorities are.
 In other words, are their services more about you paying them or about promoting the work of artists who have already paid?
 You want to see a good balance between the two.
+Of course, the most effective coverage comes from third-party websites, publications, influencers, or other sources that have no financial interest in the events, but rather cover them because in their opinions, they believe their readerships deserve to know about them.

-* Do senders regularly extend deadlines for submissions?
+* Do senders or messagers regularly extend deadlines for submissions?
 Do they regularly say space is limited or that only X number of spaces are left?
-Are they continually having "limited time only" sales or offers on their products or participation or entry prices?
+Are they continually having "limited time" or "limited space" sales, or running special offers or "extended" offers or discount sales on their products or events or fees?
 Do you feel pressure to "act now"?
-These can be signs of spam or mass emailings, especially if you never respond.
-At best, it's a marketing technique where they bombard you with so many "opportunities" that you get familiar with them and are more inclined to respond.
-It's kind of the same technique used in showing you the same commercial or advertisment dozens or even hundreds of times.
-The whole point is to burn themselves into your brain, and in so doing, to sell sell sell-- whether the product, service or opportunity is ultimately something you need or not.
+These can be signs of spam or mass emailings, especially if you never respond but continue to receive them anyway.
+At best, it's a marketing technique where senders bombard you with so many "opportunities" that you get familiar with them and may become more inclined to respond.
+It's the exact same technique major advertisers use by showing commercials or advertisements for their products or services over and over and over again.
+The whole point is to literally burn their names into your brain, and in so doing, to sell sell sell-- whether whatever they're selling is something you need or not.

 * If you are not sure about how your work will be marketed or promoted, ask to be provided in writing with the SPECIFICS of what they will do for you, how they'll do it, and when.
 This should include examples of what they have done or are doing for other artists-- and not just their best or famous ones, but artists at all stages of their careers.